A Comprehensive Study on Large Language Models for Mutation Testing: Introduction

 Another interesting finding of our analysis regards the diversity of the mutants (measured in terms of newly introduced AST node types).
-In particular, our results show that GPTs exhibit the greatest diversity, newly introducing 45 different AST node types, in contrast to just 2 used by traditional approaches such as Major, and subsuming all existing approaches, indicating a much better contextualization of the LLM-based approach.
+In particular, our results show that LLMut (DS-236b) and LLMut (DS-671b) exhibit the greatest diversity, newly introducing 49 different AST node types.
+In comparison, rule-based approaches like Major~\cite{just2011major} introduce only 2 new node types, while LEAM~\cite{tian2022learning}, a state-of-the-art small model-based approach, introduces 21.
+The greater diversity, which subsumes all existing methods, suggests that LLMs can significantly diversify the mutants.
+Moreover, the distributions of AST edit distance of mutants compared to the original code also show that LLMs generate more balanced and expressive mutants.
+For instance, almost 70\% of the mutants of Major have an AST edit distance of one, whereas for the LLM-based approach, BugFarm (DS-671b), only 38\% of its mutants have the same distance, indicating that LLM-based approaches tend to conduct more complex code transformations.

-We also analyzed the mutations generated by GPT that fail to compile, a common issue with learning-based mutations, and found that they fall in 9 compilation error types with the Usage of Unknown Methods and Code Structural Destruction types being the most prevalent ones.
-This finding indicates that future approaches could focus on directing the LLMs in choosing the right method invocations when mutating.
+We also categorise the mutants generated by GPT models that fail to compile, the most common issue with learning-based approaches generated mutants, and found that they fall into 9 compilation error types, with the \textit{Usage of Unknown Methods} and \textit{Code Structural Destruction} types being the most prevalent ones.
+Moreover, we further analyze the code context of the non-compilable mutants generated by LLM-based approaches, and find that \textit{Method Reference} and \textit{Method Invocation} are the most frequent code features.
+This highlights the need for improved strategies to guide model-generated mutants toward more syntactically valid and semantically meaningful variations, thereby enhancing the effectiveness of mutation testing using AI models.

-We wrapped up our method into a mutation tool called \textbf{\ourtool}, an LLM-based mutation generation tool for Java.
-Based on the experimental data, we have also built a dataset that contains high-quality LLM-generated mutants that can be used not only in mutation testing but also in other bug-seeding applications, such as fault localization and fault prediction.
-The implementation of \ourtool and the experimental data are available for open science~\cite{kumo}.
+We analyze the surviving mutants of each approach, which are important to strengthen the test case.
+For one surviving non-equivalent mutant, it can be (1) not covered, (2) covered but no state infection, or (3) state infection without detection.
+We analyze the distribution of surviving mutants across different approaches and find that LLMs based on our prompt are more likely to generate uncovered mutants, which consequently remain surviving, providing more valuable guidance for enhancing unit tests.